 No comments have been received from customers or affected agencies regarding this proposal.
-Your Executive Officer is not aware of any outstanding issues or negative impacts from the proposed Sphere of Influence Amendment and concurrent Annexation.
+Your Executive Officer is not aware of any outstanding issues or negative impacts from the proposed Sphere of Influence Amendment and anticipated Annexation.
+Note: Issues have been raised by concerned agencies regarding the approval and the route of the LNWI.
+However, construction of the LNWI is not a project within the purview of LAFCo.
+The LNWI will be constructed to benefit development primarily in Sacramento County.